What You Need to Know About Sending W-2s Electronically Under New IRS Regulations

 Required Notifications for Employees

-In addition to acquiring consent from an employee, the IRS requires that you give employees specific disclosures in a clear and conspicuous manner.
+In addition to acquiring consent from an employee, the IRS requires that you give employees specific disclosures (page 16 of document) in a clear and conspicuous manner.
 Employees should be informed of the following in person, electronically, or by mail:

 - Consent for an online W-2 is required and if not provided, they will receive a paper version.